ArthurSegato/portfolio-frontend/content/projects/end-poem.md

 ::title-primary{:date="date" :title="title"}
 ::

-::media-image{path="/img/end-poem.jpg" alt="Screenshot of theendpoem.com, featuring a dark grey website with 'End Poem by Julian Gough' handwritten."}
+::media-image{:path="image" alt="Screenshot of theendpoem.com, featuring a dark grey website with 'End Poem by Julian Gough' handwritten."}
 Every time I touch it it breaks, so I'm not gonna change it anymore.
 ::